-This year 4th - 8th grade students from Junction City School joined sixth graders from Weaverville Elementary School for Environmental Education Camp at Bar 717

-Ranch This camp has a unique approach of using professionals who work and live in our own communities as camp instructors.
+This year 4th - 8th grade students from June tion City School joined sixth graders from Weaverville Elementary School for Environmental Education Camp at Bar 717 Ranch.
+This camp has a unique approach of using

 INFORMATION TECHNOLOGIES

 This year was a very busy year for the GIS/IT department, taking on a diverse range of projects.
 In addition to providing GIS support on many of the District's new and ongoing watershed restoration and fuels reduction projects, we have continued our work with numerous other local organizations and agency field offices.
 Early in the year, District staff completed the first phase of primary development on county-wide zoning layers for the Trinity County Department of Transportation.
 The officially recognized LAFCO boundaries for all the Special Districts in Trinity County were also produced and finalized under this contract.
 A new agreement with the DOT was made later in the year that tasked the District with providing an updated County roads atlas to replace the existing eighteen year old hardcopy set.